ibm-cloud-docs/transit-gateway/about.md

 ### Use case 2: Interconnect two or more VPCs across multiple MZRs
 {: #use-case-2}

-Connect VPCs in multiple regions using a global transit gateway.
+Connect VPCs in multiple regions by using a global transit gateway.

 ![Connect two or more VPCs across multiple MZRs](images/TGW_Multi-Multi.png "Connect two or more VPCs across multiple MZRs"){: caption="Figure 2.
 Connect two or more VPCs across multiple MZRs" caption-side="bottom"}